The Storage Trick That Makes Pineapple Effortlessly Sweeter

 A few other tricks for a sweeter pineapple

-If you don't have the patience to wait a few days but would prefer sweeter pineapple sooner, you do have a few other options.
+If you don't have the patience to wait a few days (or find the upside-down hack doesn't work for you) but still want sweeter pineapple, you do have a few other options.
 One is to bake the pineapple at low heat (around 225 degrees Fahrenheit) for 20 minutes, then let it cool for at least three hours before cutting it.
 While this hack won't exactly ripen the pineapple — these fruits don't really ripen much after they're picked — heat does tend to make fruit taste sweeter.

 Another way to play up a pineapple's sweeter side involves sprinkling it with a seemingly contradictory substance — not sugar (although that would also do the trick in a more overt way), but salt.
 A very light coating of salt helps to intensify the fruit's natural sweetness, although it does add a third dimension to the sweet and tangy flavor profile that pineapple's already got going on.
 If you'd rather not taste quite so much salt, you can instead soak the pineapple in salt water (about a teaspoon of salt per cup of liquid) for a minute or so.
 This briny bath will also help to neutralize the bromelain, which is the substance that makes your mouth all tingly when you bite into fresh pineapple.